 The bread from Kourou dough will be crispy and a bit dry, but its flavor is super tasty and flavorful.
-The chefs love to use this dough type to make quiches, turnover, pies, and tarts.
+Chefs love to use this dough type to make quiches, turnover, pies, and tarts.

 10. Tortilla Dough

 If you are interested in Mexican cuisine, you may know about tortilla dough!
-The typical type of dough includes unleavened cornmeal, lard, and water that the chefs use to create various types of tortillas.
+The typical type of dough includes unleavened cornmeal, lard, and water that chefs use to create tortillas.
 They will roll and shape the mixture into disks, then fry the pieces in a hot, dry pan.

 6 Basic Types Of Leavened Dough Every Baker Must Know

 Leavened doughs are ones including yeast or other leaveners like baking soda and baking powder.
 These dough types will require some time for fermentation; therefore, they may be a bit more time-consuming than unleavened dough.
 Let’s dive into them!

 11. Bread Dough

 Bread dough is a typical yeast-based dough containing wheat, yeast, and water.
 Sometimes, the chef may use baking soda to replace yeast in the mixture as a leavener.
 That version, including baking soda, is usually called soda bread.